J/Boats: History

-By 1992 a new generation of the Johnstone family was running the company, while the elder Johnstones remained involved.
-Rod Johnstone's son Jeff Johnstone became president, while his son Alan Johnstone was named vice-president, while Phil Johnstone is legal counsel.
-Rod Johnstone's nephew, Jim Johnstone, became sales director.
-Five of Jim and Bob Johnstone's sons serve as members of the board of directors: Jeff, Alan, Stuart, Drake and Phil Johnstone.
-All the family members involved in the company are serious sailors.
+By 1992 a new generation of the Johnstone family was at the helm, while the elder Johnstones remained involved.
+Since then, Jeff Johnstone (President) & Alan Johnstone (Vice President & Chief Designer) have managed the company operations from J/Boats headquarters in Newport, RI.
+They were later joined by Bob's son, Stuart Johnstone, (Marketing) who oversees the newsletter and online presence.
+Currently, eight of the founders' children and grandchildren serve on the Board of Directors, including Jeff Johnstone, Alan Johnstone, Drake Johnstone, Phillip Johnstone, Stuart Johnstone, Pam Johnstone, India Johnstone & Nick Johnstone.

 By 2020 the company had built almost 10,000 boats and had eight designs in production: the J/70, J/80, J/88, J/99, J/111, J/121, J/112E and the J/122E.
 In December 2020, a new model, the J/9, was announced for 2021.

 Boats

 Summary of boats built by J/Boats, by year: